pkuliyi2015/multidiffusion-upscaler-for-automatic1111/README.md

 ### MultiDiffusion Params

-- Latent tile width & height: Basically, multidiffusion draw images tile by tile and each tile is a rectangle.
+- Latent tile width & height: Basically, multidiffusion draws images tile by tile and each tile is a rectangle.
 Hence, this controls how large is the latent rectangle, each is 1/8 size of the actual image.
 Shouldn't be too large or too small (normally 64-128 is OK. but you can try other values.)
-- Latent tile overlap: MultiDiffusion use overlapping to prevent seams and fuse two latents.
+- Latent tile overlap: MultiDiffusion uses overlapping to prevent seams and fuses two latents.
 So this controls how long should two tiles be overlapped at one side.
 The larger this value is, the slower the process, but the result will contain less seams  and more natural.
 - Latent tile batch size: allow UNet to process tiles in a batched manner.
 Speed up the UNet but will consumes more VRAM.

 ### Tiled VAE param